 At Langdale, safeguarding our children is paramount to everything that we do.
 As part of this safeguardng , we are always developing ways in which to make sure that all members of the school are taught how to keep themselves safe online.
 All users of the school’s computing equipment are asked to sign our Acceptable Use Policy on induction to the school, and each time they log onto the school’s computer network.
-All of the computers in school are connected to the school’s Envisage network; this number currently stands at 48 / 50 units.
-The school uses Policy Central Enterprise (more recently known as Futures Cloud) to monitor the use of the school networked computers.
-Both the computing subject leader and the computing technician monitor Future Cloud, and feedback regular incident reports to the headteacher.
-In line with the school’s Behaviour /Anti Bullying Policy (September, 2016), unacceptable use of the school’s computer systems is reported to the Headteacher and other agencies involved where deemed necessary, and monitoring information is used to improve our online safety policy.
+All of the computers in school are connected to the school’s network.
+The school uses Securus to monitor the use of the school networked computers/ipads.
+The computing subject leader monitors and feedbacks regular incident reports to the headteacher.
+In line with the school’s Behaviour /Anti Bullying Policy, unacceptable use of the school’s computer systems is reported to the Headteacher and other agencies involved where deemed necessary, and monitoring information is used to improve our online safety policy.

 The school has annual online safety days in which children learn how to stay online-safe (and follow the SMART rules), and also has annual visits from the Saltmine Theatre Company.
 The SMART rules are displayed in the computer suite and in each classroom.
 There are also regular KS1 and KS2 assemblies delivered by the Online Safety Lead and other staff, in which children are taught at an age-appropriate level how to stay safe online.

 The school recognises the rapidly growing need for online safety training and online safety awareness, and is currently developing training opportunities for all staff, parents, governors and the local community.
 For example, assemblies led by both our local Police Community Support Officer and our Local Authority online safety consultants and trainers.

 Please see the school’s security policy and the school’s Acceptable Use Policies for further information.